Buying A Propane Tank - The Ultimate Guide

 Because legally, you need to have a certified and licensed propane contractor do the tank installation and hook up to your propane lines.
 Unless you are licensed, you should not be installing the tank yourself or connecting the lines.

-Safety is a serious concern with propane, and you don’t want to risk a leak or explosion because the connections and lines were not run correctly.
+Safety is a considerable concern with propane, and you don’t want to risk a leak or explosion because the connections and lines were not run correctly.

-We discuss choosing a reputable installer more in chapter 5, but for now, here are several things to look for when buying a propane tank.
+We'll discuss choosing a reputable installer more in an upcoming section, but for now, here are several things to look for when buying a propane tank.

 1 - Is it used or new?